kartben/fog05/README.md

 See inside [docs](../docs) for some design documentation

-Inside [src/plugins](../src/plugins) there are some plugins for entity
+Inside [src/plugins](../plugins) there are some plugins for entity

-Inside [src/examples](../src/examples) you can find some example/demo
+Inside [src/examples](../examples) you can find some example/demo

 ## Agent

-You should have OpenSplice installed, and Python OpenSplice DDS API Bindings
+You should have OpenSplice installed, and [Python ATO DDS API Bindings](https://github.com/atolab/dds-python)

-python dependencies:

-- networkx

 ---